hjeti/vue-skeleton/README.md

 * `PropertyNames.DEFAULT_LOCALE`: The default locale
 * `PropertyNames.AVAILABLE_LOCALES`: An array with all available locales

+The value of the locales can be an object that i18n-manager accepts or a string.
+A string value (eg. `en-gb`) in the config has to match the JSON filename and will also be present in the url if localized routing is enabled.

+`localeConfig.js` manages the config of the i18n manager.
+It also contains the proxy that is responsible for loading the locale JSON files.
+Change the proxy if a custom implementeation is required.
 The value of locales (e.g. `en-gb`) in the config needs to match the JSON filename and will be present in the url if localized routing is enabled.
 Changing this default behavior can by done by changing the default configuration in the `localeConfig.js` file.